BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

 your data is living somewhere else, and you don't necessarily have direct control over its provenance (what if someone changes it while you weren't looking?).
-In this situation, you should try to make your `runall.py` script (see below) make a copy of the metadata associated with the dataset (it does have metadata, doesn't it?), which hopefully will include something like a version number and a last-updated date, and store this along with your results.
+In this situation, you should try to make your `runall.do` script (see below) make a copy of the metadata associated with the dataset (it does have metadata, doesn't it?), which hopefully will include something like a version number and a last-updated date, and store this along with your results.
 That way you'll at least have